Primary index

 Choose columns with high selectivity and relevance to query patterns for optimal performance.
 Selectivity refers to the ability of a column to significantly narrow down the dataset when filtered, typically measured by the proportion of unique values in the column.
 Columns with higher selectivity, such as IDs or timestamps, help reduce the number of rows scanned, leading to faster query execution and better resource efficiency.

-By leveraging Firebolt’s primary index, your organization can enhance its query performance, optimize data management, and scale efficiently for modern analytics workloads.
+Using Firebolt’s primary indexes can help you enhance your query performance, optimize data management, and scale efficiently for modern analytics workloads.